A Brief History of Titahi Bay Boating Club

 We had to get heavy and it took an ‘Order in Council’ to make our land exist.

-The TBIS had their 8hp motor stolen from their shed.
+TBI had their 8hp outboard motor stolen from their shed.
 We reinforced the door and doubled the locking system, before replacing the motor.

-The perpetrators then returned and came up through the floor.
+Even still, our persistent friends returned and came up through the floor once more.
 This time they took the boat as well!
+You have to give them credit for their ingenuity, it wasn't an easy feat to perform.

 Many years had passed since the club had been painted, so the time had come to do the job again.
 Grey with dark blue trim was chosen and the result looked very smart.